 The Dutch Warmblood is a beautiful and athletic breed that is the result of crossing the Gelderlander and the Groningen, which are both native to the Netherlands.

 The Dutch Warmblood was bred to be a competition horse.
-The Gelderlander was selected for its reputation as a great forehand while the Groningen was utilized due to being powerful under saddle.
+The Gelderlander was selected for their reputation as a great forehand, while the Groningen was utilized due to being powerful under saddle.
 The breeders also threw in a dash of the Thoroughbred for stamina and courage.

 The result was a lean, muscular, intelligent, and exceptionally agile animal that we know as the Dutch Warmblood.
-Dutch Warmbloods come in either bay, black, gray, or chestnut.
+They can come in either bay, black, gray, or chestnut.
 They average a height of 16 hands and have an even temperament.

 5. The Friesian